Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Complete Derivation

 Note that \eqref{eq:InfiniteLimit} is exactly the result of the Implicit Function Theorem \eqref{eq:ImplicitFunctionTheorem} applied to our more general weight update $\vec{u}$.
 Concretely, suppose for some $\vec{\lambda}''$ and $\vec{w}''$ that $\vec{u}(\vec{\lambda}'', \vec{w}'') = \vec{0}$; in words, that our training process does not update the network weights at this point in weight-hyperparameter space, and assume $\vec{u}$ is continuously differentiable with invertible Jacobian.
 Then, over some subset of hyperparameter space containing $\vec{\lambda}''$, we can say: $\vec{w}^{*}(\vec{\lambda})$ exists, we have $\vec{u}(\vec{\lambda}, \vec{w}^{*}(\vec{\lambda})) = \vec{0}$ throughout the subspace and $\pderiv{\vec{w}^{*}}{\vec{\lambda}}$ is given by \eqref{eq:InfiniteLimit} exactly.

-\subsection{Summary of Differences from \citet{lorraineOptimizingMillionsHyperparameters2019}}
+\subsection{Summary of Differences from \citet{lorraineOptimizingMillionsHyperparameters2020}}

-In their derivation, which ours closely parallels, \citet{lorraineOptimizingMillionsHyperparameters2019} replace \eqref{eq:GeneralWeightUpdate} with a hard-coded SGD update step; in our notation, they fix $\vec{u}(\vec{\lambda}, \vec{w}) = \vec{u}_\textrm{SGD}(\vec{\lambda}, \vec{w}) = \eta \pderiv{\mathcal{L}_{T}}{\vec{w}}$.
+In their derivation, which ours closely parallels, \citet{lorraineOptimizingMillionsHyperparameters2020} replace \eqref{eq:GeneralWeightUpdate} with a hard-coded SGD update step; in our notation, they fix $\vec{u}(\vec{\lambda}, \vec{w}) = \vec{u}_\textrm{SGD}(\vec{\lambda}, \vec{w}) = \eta \pderiv{\mathcal{L}_{T}}{\vec{w}}$.
 They then isolate the learning rate $\eta$, insisting all hyperparameters $\vec{\lambda}$ must be dependent variables of the training loss $\mathcal{L}_{T}$, before further differentiating the training loss in their derivation.
 Consequently, their algorithm cannot optimise optimiser hyperparameters such as learning rates and momentum factors, since these come into play only \emph{after} the training loss has been computed and differentiated.
+While a careful choice of transformed loss function may allow certain optimiser hyperparameters to be handled by the framework of \citet{lorraineOptimizingMillionsHyperparameters2020} (e.g.\ setting $\overline{\mathcal{L}} = \eta \mathcal{L}_T$ to incorporate a learning rate), this manual rederivation is far from trivial in more complex cases (e.g.\ to incorporate momentum).

 Instead, we define a \emph{general} weight update step \eqref{eq:GeneralWeightUpdate}, without assuming any particular form.
-We may then differentiate the general update $\vec{u}$ directly, encompassing any hyperparameters appearing within it but outside the training loss, which \citet{lorraineOptimizingMillionsHyperparameters2019} would miss.
+We may then differentiate the general update $\vec{u}$ directly, encompassing any hyperparameters appearing within it but outside the training loss, which \citet{lorraineOptimizingMillionsHyperparameters2020} would miss.
 Crucially, this includes the hyperparameters of most gradient-based optimisers, including SGD.
-Thus, we lift \citeauthor{lorraineOptimizingMillionsHyperparameters2019}'s results from expressions about $\pderiv{\mathcal{L}_{T}}{\vec{w}}$ to expressions about $\vec{u}$, then update hyperparameters inaccessible to the former.
-Concretely: we optimise weight decay coefficients, learning rates and momentum factors in settings where \citeauthor{lorraineOptimizingMillionsHyperparameters2019} can only manage the weight decay alone.
+Thus, we lift \citeauthor{lorraineOptimizingMillionsHyperparameters2020}'s results from expressions about $\pderiv{\mathcal{L}_{T}}{\vec{w}}$ to expressions about $\vec{u}$, then update hyperparameters inaccessible to the former.
+Concretely: we optimise weight decay coefficients, learning rates and momentum factors in settings where \citeauthor{lorraineOptimizingMillionsHyperparameters2020} can only manage the weight decay alone.